-80% of women suffer from abnormal leg veins including spider veins and varicose veins.
-The main contributors to the progression of these veins are heredity and hormonal factors including menopause, pregnancy and puberty.
-When varicose veins are present, they are stretched, large, swollen and protrude from the skin.
-Thread veins (spider veins) are smaller with a blue or red coloration and purple linear or web-like veins located on the skin’s surface.
+80% of women suffer from abnormal leg veins, including spider and varicose.
+The main contributors to the progression of these veins are heredity and hormonal factors, including menopause, pregnancy and puberty.
+When varicose veins are present, they are stretched, oversized, swollen and protrude from the skin.
+Thread veins (spider veins) are smaller with a blue or red colouration and purple linear or web-like veins located on the skin’s surface.

 Thermocoagulation is used during Veinwave treatment for the effective and safe treatment of (telangiectasia) spider veins on both the body and the face.
-Vascular surgeons developed the procedure for the treatment of smaller spider veins where Sclerotherapy injections are often unable to be used for smaller spider veins.
+Vascular surgeons developed the procedure for treating smaller spider veins where Sclerotherapy injections can often not be used for smaller spider veins.

 The treatment requires less than fifteen minutes to complete with absolutely no downtime.
-Veniwave was created to eliminate spider veins and telangiectasia or fine thread veins on the legs.
-Veinwave is a desktop device that uses radiofrequency through a needle holder similar in appearance to a pen is used for the insertion of an insulated and ultra-fine needle.
-The needle uses thermocoagulation for the emission of energy through the uni-polar tip of the needle.
+Veniwave was created to eliminate spider and telangiectasia or delicate thread veins on the legs.
+Veinwave is a desktop device that uses radiofrequency through a needle holder similar in appearance to a pen used to insert an insulated and ultra-fine needle.
+The needle uses thermocoagulation to emit energy through the uni-polar tip of the needle.
 The procedure is regulated using a foot pedal.

 The Veinwave system enables the medical professional to target each vein specifically for treatment.
-This is a sub-epidermal or beneath the skin technique.
+This is a sub-epidermal or beneath-the-skin technique.
 The tip of the needle is inserted throughout the length of the spider vein.
 The targeted vessel is not penetrated.
-The needle is surrounded by a unique micro sheath to ensure there is no trauma to the skin.
+A unique micro sheath surrounds the needle to ensure there is no trauma to the skin.

-Telangiectasia, broken veins or thread veins are the little blue or red veins capable of appearing on different parts of the body.
+Telangiectasia, broken or thread veins are the little blue or red veins capable of appearing on different body parts.
 The most common sites are the legs and the face.

 The three key methods for treating thread veins are: